Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • age;

-• decrease in immunity.
+• decreased immunity.

-Progesterone has a calming effect on the male nervous system and helps men suffering from premature ejaculation to solve sexual problems.
+Progesterone has a calming effect on the male nervous system and helps men suffering from premature ejaculation solve sexual problems.

 • maintaining optimal levels of “good cholesterol”;